-PG&E is providing this Operational Flow Order (OFO) Report (Report) as required by its OFO Settlement Agreement (OFO Settlement or Settlement) and as part of its continued commitment to keep the California natural gas market participants informed.
-This is the second OFO Report.
+PG&E is providing this Operational Flow Order (OFO) Report (Report) as required by its OFO Settlement Agreement (OFO Settlement or Settlement)1 and as part of its continued commitment to keep the California natural gas market participants informed.
+This is the third OFO Report since the April 1, 2000 effective date of the OFO Settlement.
 These Reports are provided quarterly.
 The purpose of the OFO Report is to document "the number and causes of each customer-specific and system-wide OFO, EFO and 'trimming' occasion ('Event') within the prior three months."

-This Report covers the third quarter of 2000 - July 1 through September 30.
+This Report covers the fourth quarter of 2000 - October 1 through December 31.
 The specific requirements per Section C.1.f. of the OFO Settlement are that these quarterly OFO reports will show the sources of system imbalance for each of the three (3) days prior to an Event, as follows:

-- Imbalance and gas scheduled for each entity responsible for managing imbalances as specified in C.3.b.(3).
+- 1) Imbalance and gas scheduled for each entity responsible for managing imbalances as specified in C.3.b.(3).
 For Core Procurement Groups, the supply will be compared to their Determined Usage, which is their Cumulative Imbalance (except for OFO days when the 24-hour forecast will be used).
-Each such entity will be identified by a new and unique numerical identifier, and not by name. - 2) Pipeline imbalances. - 3) Net market center imbalances for the aggregate of parking, lending and storage services. - 4) Pipeline balancing provided by allocated storage. - 5) Beginning, ending and change in pipeline inventory. - 6) Any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement.
+Each such entity will be identified by a new and unique numerical identifier, and not by name. - 2) Pipeline imbalances. - Net market center imbalances for the aggregate of parking, lending and storage services. - 4) Pipeline balancing provided by allocated storage. - 5) Beginning, ending and change in pipeline inventory. - 6) Any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement.